 Completion of a bachelor’s degree from a regionally accredited college or university is required.
 The UKPAS program does not require a specific degree and the program does not favor one degree over another.
 All applicants must meet the minimum academic standards for the Graduate School which is at least a 2.75 institutional undergraduate GPA and a 3.0 Graduate GPA (if applicable).
-Your degree must be completed by December 2020 if applying in the 2020-2021 Admissions cycle that opens mid/late April 2020.
+The program may allow a higher Graduate GPA to trump a low Undergraduate GPA if at least 20 credit hours are acquired from a Graduate degree program.
+(This is a case by case basis reviewed by the Admissions Committee and does not guarantee the Graduate GPA will be accepted.)
+Your degree must be completed by December 2021 if applying in the 2021-2022 Admissions cycle that opens mid/late April 2021.

 |General Chemistry I w/Lab||1 Semester + Lab||CHE 109 & 110 w/CHE 111 or CHE 105/111|